dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

-Communication of data between a Boot Domain and a Control Domain is of note since they may not be running concurrently: the method used will depend on their specific implementations but one option available is to use Xen’s hypfs for transfer of basic data to support system bootstrap.
+Communication of data between a Boot Domain and a Control Domain is of note since they may not be running concurrently: the method used will depend on their specific implementations, but one option available is to use Xen’s hypfs for transfer of basic data to support system bootstrap.

 -------------------------------------------------------------------------------